Introduction

 The Access to Justice Act 1999: Major Reform

-The Access to Justice Act 1999 was central to reshaping rights of audience:
+The Access to Justice Act 1999 significantly redefined rights of audience:

-Universal Access: Both barristers and qualified solicitors gained the opportunity to appear in any court, contingent on meeting training and conduct standards.
+- Expanded Access: The Act allowed both barristers and qualified solicitors to appear in any court, provided they met specific training and conduct requirements.

-Employed Advocates: Lawyers employed by entities like the Crown Prosecution Service could now utilize in-house advocacy teams in higher courts.
+- Employed Advocates: Lawyers employed by organizations, such as the Crown Prosecution Service, were permitted to form in-house advocacy teams for higher courts.

 The Legal Services Act 2007: Refining Regulation

-The Legal Services Act 2007 further updated the framework:
+The Legal Services Act 2007 further adjusted the legal field:

-Reserved Activities: Court advocacy was defined as a reserved legal activity, requiring specific authorization.
+- Reserved Legal Activities: Court advocacy was categorized as a reserved legal activity, requiring specific authorization to practice.

-Regulatory Strengthening: It empowered bodies like the Solicitors Regulation Authority (SRA) and the Bar Standards Board to oversee advocacy standards.
+- Regulatory Enhancement: The Act strengthened the roles of regulatory bodies like the Solicitors Regulation Authority (SRA) and the Bar Standards Board (BSB) in maintaining high standards of advocacy.

 Qualification for Higher Rights of Audience